pradyumnac26/pradyumnac26/README.md

 - 🔭 I am currently pursuing Masters in Computer Science from the University of Colorado, Boulder.

+- Have worked for 2 years as a Software Engineer in Societe Generale Banking and Investement Company in the Front Office, Forex team.

 - 🎓 I have graduated B.Tech from [RV College Of Engineering, Bengaluru](https://www.rvce.edu.in/) in the domain of Electronics and Communication Engineering in 2021.

 - 😍 My domain of interest lies in the field of Full Stack Development.